 Do vegans lose muscle mass?

 No, vegans don’t lose muscle mass just because they avoid all animal products.
 The only way you would lose lean mass on any diet is by not training hard enough and having a calorie deficiency.
+As long as you maintain all these healthy habits, you're not liable to lose your precious muscle mass.

 Are there any vegan bodybuilders?